ikdi/backend-project-lvl1/README.md

 ## Installation and Usage

-You can install a project using make utility im root project directory:
+You can install a project using make utility in root project directory:

 ```
 $ make deploy